mermaid-js/api-integration-ex/README.md

-# This repos demonstrattes how to integrate mermaid to your site using the API
+# This repo demonstrates how to integrate mermaid to your site using the API

 # Get started